abinit/abinit/doc/tutorial/eph4mob.md

 ![](eph4mob_assets/workflow.png)

+!!! important

     Note that all these capabilities are integrated directly in ABINIT.
     This implementation differs from the one available in ANADDB: the anaddb version acts as a direct post-processing of the e-ph matrix elements computed in the DFPT part whereas the EPH code integrated in ABINIT computes the e-ph matrix elements directly using the GS wavefunctions and the DFPT potentials.

 Note also that in order to analyze the results, you will need ABINIT compiled with netCDF support.
-All the results of the calculation are indeed saved in netcdf format, while the log and output files are mainly used to report selected quantities for testing purposes.
+All the results of the calculation are indeed saved in netcdf format, while the log and output files are used to report selected quantities mainly for testing purposes.
-Visualisation tools are NOT covered in this tutorial.
+Post-processing and visualisation tools are NOT covered in this tutorial.
 Powerful tools based on python and matplotlib are provided by Abipy See the README of [Abipy](https://github.com/abinit/abipy) and the [Abipy tutorials](https://github.com/abinit/abitutorials).